eluinstra/ebms-admin/ebms-admin/properties.md

 ### EbMS Server

-Properties for the EbMS server endpoint used to connect to another EbMS adapter.
+Properties for the EbMS Server endpoint used to connect to another EbMS adapter.

 ```properties
 ebms.host=0.0.0.0